iodigital-com/io-technology/data/blog/distributed-chat-system/introduction-and-authorization-server.md

 }
 ```

-Finally, we add `SignupRequest.java`, which contains the account details to be created.
+Finally, we add `SignupRequest.java`, which contains the account details to be created:

 ```java
 public class SignupRequest {